MercedesUbeira/MercedesUbeira/README.md

 - I am an Argentinian/Spanish based in Denmark.
 - :bulb: I speak spanish, english, italian and I am learning danish.
 - 🌱 I’m currently learning to code **at Hackyourfuture.**
-- 💖 Other things I will learn during this program: **Node.js, React.**
+- 💖 My favorite things to work with: React, Nextjs, CSS.
 - :handshake: I’m looking to collaborate on front-end projects for either web or mobile.